datenstrom/yellow/CONTRIBUTING.md

 1. [Submit a new issue for each problem](https://github.com/datenstrom/yellow/issues).
 2. Describe your problem, sometimes there are different solutions.
 3. Add a lot of details, the more we know the better we can help.
-4. Use the latest version.
-[What version do I have?](https://github.com/datenstrom/yellow-extensions/tree/master/features/update)
+4. Tell the version of your website.
+[What do I have?](https://github.com/datenstrom/yellow-extensions/tree/master/features/update)

 ## How to suggest an idea